-6 5 U.S.C. § 2101 (2016).
+7 5 U.S.C. § 2101 (2016).
 Elected positions are not included.
 Id.

-7 See generally U.S. GOV'T ACCOUNTABILITY OFFICE, GAO-16-521, supra note 5.
+8 See generally U.S. GOV'T ACCOUNTABILITY OFFICE, GAO-16-521, supra note 5.

-8 5 U.S.C. §§ 2101a-03 (2016).
+9 5 U.S.C. §§ 2101a-03 (2016).

-service,10 as he recently did by executive order in the case of ALJs,11 or in the senior executive service.12 Congress has given the President further statutory authority, which the President has exercised, to delegate the authority to place civil service positions in the excepted service to OPM.13 Under this delegation, OPM may place a position in the excepted service if it has determined that appointment through competitive examination "is not practicable."14 OPM has determined that appointing people to attorney positions through competitive examination "is not practicable."15 Finally, Congress has given the heads of several agencies, including the U.S. Department of Defense and U.S. Department of Veteran Affairs, the authority to create hiring authorities entirely outside of Title 5.16 These agencies have exercised this authority with respect to some of their positions.
+By default, all civil service positions are in the competitive service.10 However, Congress has given the President statutory authority to place any civil service position in the excepted service,11 as he recently did by executive order in the case of ALJs,12 or in the senior executive service.13 Congress has given the President further statutory authority, which the President has exercised, to delegate the authority to place civil service positions in the excepted service to OPM.14 Under this delegation, OPM may place a position in the excepted service if it has determined that appointment through competitive examination "is not practicable."15 A perennial rider to OPM appropriations prohibits OPM from examining attorney positions.16 Therefore, such positions are exempt from the rules that normally apply to other excepted service positions.17 Finally, Congress has given the heads of several agencies, including the U.S. Department of Defense and U.S. Department of Veteran Affairs, the authority to create hiring authorities entirely outside of Title 5.18 These agencies have exercised this authority with respect to some of their positions.

-Once OPM has determined that a position falls within the excepted service, it places it within one of four "schedules": Schedules A through D.17 A fifth schedule, Schedule E, was added as part of the President's executive order on ALJs, and includes only the position of "ALJ."18 0905 attorney positions generally fall under "Schedule A" of the excepted service.19
+Once OPM has determined that a position falls within the excepted service, it places it within one of four "schedules": Schedules A through D.19 A fifth schedule, Schedule E, was added as part of the President's executive order on ALJs, and includes only the position of "ALJ."20 0905 attorney positions generally fall under "Schedule A" of the excepted service.21